rafi-gemhar33/hub/README.md

-POC simple rails app for
+POC
-migrating integrations from using HubSpot API Keys to Private Apps.
+simple rails app for migrating integrations from using HubSpot API Keys to Private Apps.
+Verify usage in gem "hubspot-ruby"